bwindsor/osm-server/README.md

 You may wish to customise the parameters which are passed to `osm2pgsql` which is the program which imports the data into the database.
 Changing these can vary the speed of the import quite significantly.
 In particular, giving it more RAM helps.
 You can edit the `docker-compose-importer.yml` file to change the `osm2pgsql` command.
 The `--cache` argument is how many MB of RAM can be used for the import.
 The `--cache-strategy` is about how memory is allocated (in one block or sparsely).
 More information on the import can be found [here](https://wiki.openstreetmap.org/wiki/Osm2pgsql#Optimization) and [here](http://www.volkerschatz.com/net/osm/osm2pgsql-usage.html).

 ### Tile pre-rendering
 You can force the rendering of all or a subset of map tiles.
 This means that when they are requested it will be faster, because the png will only need to be fetched from disk rather than having to be generated from the database as well.
-The `render_list_geo.pl` perl script does this.
+The `render_list_geo` perl script does this.
 See the README for [this repository](https://github.com/alx77/render_list_geo.pl) for more information on how to use the command..

-In the following commands, you will need to replace `osmserver_tile-server_1` with the name of the running tile server docker container.
+In the following command, you will need to replace `osmserver_tile-server_1` with the name of the running tile server docker container.
 You should be able to get the name of it with `docker ps | grep tile-server`.

-1. Copy the perl script into the running docker container:

-`docker cp render_list_geo.pl osmserver_tile-server_1:/tmp/render_list_geo.pl`

-2. Run the tile rendering.
-This example will render zoom levels 0 to 15 for the UK. (z is zoom, x is longitude, y is latitude).
+This example renders zoom levels 0 to 15 for the UK. (z is zoom, x is longitude, y is latitude).
 See also [the original readme](https://github.com/alx77/render_list_geo.pl).

-`docker exec -it osmserver_tile-server_1 /tmp/render_list_geo.pl -z 0 -Z 15 -x -8 -X 1.8 -y 49.8 -Y 60.9`
+`docker exec -it osmserver_tile-server_1 render_list_geo -z 0 -Z 15 -x -8 -X 1.8 -y 49.8 -Y 60.9`

+### Clear pre-rendered or cached tiles
+In the following command, you will need to replace `osmserver_tile-server_1` with the name of the running tile server docker container.
+You should be able to get the name of it with `docker ps | grep tile-server`.
+This will clear all cached tiles:

+`docker exec -it osmserver_tile-server_1 rm -r /var/lib/mod_tile/default`

 ### Hardware requirements
 **Memory:** The more memory you can give the process, the better.
 Typically `--cache 4000` is enough for it not to be too slow, but `--cache 64000` on a beefy computer would be faster.
 The `--cache-strategy` flag can also make a difference.